ngwanzhen/GloverAndroid/README.md

 1. How to prompt user to pair bluetooth and switch on GPS upon 'start ride session'?
 2. Will locked phone disable sending SMS?
 3. Will app running in background continually sense location coordinate and receive bluetooth data?
+4. iOS doesn't seem to allow apps to send messages without prompting users to click 'send'

 ### Future Plans
+1. Pairing of IOT!
+And deployment to playstore
-1. Live-tracking of location & time to enable live updates to emergency contacts even without crash event.
+2. Live-tracking of location & time to enable live updates to emergency contacts even without crash event.
 This will also enable app to double up as a 'run-keeper' for cyclists, skiiers, motorists or even joggers.
-2. Implmentation of accelerometer for increased accuracy
+3. Implmentation of accelerometer for increased accuracy
-3. 'Forget Password' feature
+4. 'Forget Password' feature
-4. Provide settings page to enable users to amend emergency contact details, personal details like allergies, health status
+5. Provide settings page to enable users to amend emergency contact details, personal details like allergies, health status

+### Bugs
+* Keyboard is blocking login / register page (android)
+* needs double click to close drawer

 ## Authors